cardeliverynetwork/openapi.net/cdnlink/README.txt

     Error (70) - An error occurred whilst processing a receive ClientProcessed (80) - (Set by calling client) The client system has processed this record

+SuccessDate: The calling client may choose to set SuccessDate when it sets ClientProcessed, to indicate when the record was handled.

 Database Tables
 ===============
 Send to CDN